-ASSET ALLOCATION POLICY MIX (as of 7/01/2011) STRATEGIC POLICY ALLOCATION ADJUSTED STRATEGIC TARGET
+ASSET ALLOCATION POLICY MIX (as of 7/01/2012) STRATEGIC POLICY ALLOCATION 1 ADJUSTED STRATEGIC TARGET

-U.S. Equity 30.0% 32.0%
+U.S. Equity 30.0% 31.0%

 Private Equity 6.0% 6.0%

-Non-U.S. Equity 20.0% 19.0%
+Non-U.S. Equity 20.0% 20.0%

 Global Equity 10.0% 10.0%

 Fixed Income 19.0% 21.0%

-TIPS 4.0% 4.0%
+Treasury Inflation-Protected Securities (TIPS) 4.0% 4.0%

 Real Estate 10.0% 7.0%

 REITS 4.0% 4.0%

 Direct Real Estate 6.0% 3.0%

-Opportunity Fund 1.0% 1.0%
+Opportunity Fund 2 1.0% 1.0%

 The adjusted strategic target may change over time and reflects the necessity of a gradual shift of assets to the Strategic Policy Allocation resulting from liquidity constraints.
 Staff has discretion to gradually implement these policy targets in coordination with the actual transition of assets.
 The ranges for all asset classes are equal to the target percentages plus or minus three percentage points.
 In addition, the overall equity and/or fixed income allocations shall not deviate from the aggregate equity and/or fixed income targets by more than five percentage points.
 Overweights or underweights exceeding the policy limitations in private markets will be offset with corresponding adjustments to the policy allocation for public securities.
-Similarly, overweights or underweights exceeding the policy limitations in the fixed income asset class will be offset with corresponding adjustments to the policy limitations in the fixed income asset class, and vice versa.
+Similarly, overweights or underweights exceeding the policy limitations in the fixed income asset class will be offset with corresponding adjustments to the policy allocation for the TIPS asset class, and vice versa.

-&lt;sup>1Policy targets approved at June 10, 2011 Board meeting.
+1Policy targets approved at June 10, 2011 Board meeting.

-&lt;sup>2 The Opportunity Fund shall be no more than 5% of SURS total market value.
+2 The Opportunity Fund shall be no more than 5% of SURS total market value.